Dingning-Zhang/dingning-zhang.github.io/content/outreach/music/_index.md

   hiddenInSingle: false
 ---

-I share occasional covers as part of my personal musical practice.
+### I share occasional covers as part of my personal musical practices

----

-## Music covers

 I have been posting vocal covers on **WeSing** since 2015.
 Below are some selected recordings: